-This is a two to four step process in most cases, so be sure to follow through so everyone is happy at the end.
+This is a two to four-step process in most cases, so be sure to follow through so everyone is happy at the end.

 Domain Name Marketplaces

 Listing domains for auction allows them to be open up for bidding but you are allowed to set a minimum price, as well.

 You may also have the ability to list a domain name as a “Premium Domain Name.”
 These are domain names where the listing fee is obvious.

-If you go this route, keep in mind that the specialists at GoDaddy will have a say in determining the value of your domain as it gets listed and goes up for sale.
+If you go this route, keep in mind that the specialists at GoDaddy will have a say in determining the domain’s value of your domain as it gets listed and goes up for sale.